 - Dominic Thiem beat Marco Cecchinato 7-5, 7-6 (10), 6-1 to reach his first Grand Slam final.
-He'll play the winner of the Nadal-del Potro match.
+He'll play 10-time champion Rafael Nadal in the final.

-It was the 24-year-old Austrian's third consecutive appearance in the semifinals at Roland Garros.
-He lost at this stage to eventual champions Novak Djokovic in 2016 and Rafael Nadal in 2017.
+It was the 24-year-old Austrian's third consecutive appearance in the final four at Roland Garros, after losses to eventual champions Djokovic in 2016 and Nadal in 2017.

-This time, Thiem instead faced Cecchinato, who never had won a Grand Slam match until this tournament and was the lowest-ranked men's semifinalist at the clay-court major in 19 years.
+This time, Thiem instead faced Cecchinato (cheh-key-NAH'-toe), a 25-year-old from Sicily who never had won a Grand Slam match until this tournament and was the lowest-ranked men's semifinalist at the clay-court major in 19 years.
 Cecchinato was accused of match-fixing and suspended for 18 months in 2016, but he appealed, and his punishment was dropped on a technicality.

 In Sunday's final, Thiem will face either No. 1 Nadal or No. 5 Juan Martin del Potro.
 Their semifinal is later Friday.